2016-2017 Essay Contest

-The University of St. Thomas Philosophy Department is pleased to announce its seventh annual student essay contest.
+The University of St. Thomas Philosophy Department is pleased to announce its eighth annual student essay contest.

 The authors of the three best submissions will receive the Thomas D. Sullivan Medal in Philosophy and a “Tom and Ginny Sullivan Scholarship” -- $1000, $500, or $100 applied to Spring 2016 UST tuition bills.

 Winners will also have the opportunity to present their winning papers publicly at the last philosophy department colloquium of the year.

 - Only current UST undergraduate students are eligible.

 - Each student may submit only one essay per year.

 - The paper may be on any philosophical topic.

 - The paper may not be more than 3500 words in length.